About the Program

 End hunger.
 Create jobs.
 Feed the region.

 60% of Zambians live in poverty.
-78.8% in rural areas.
+In rural areas, 78.8%.
 Agriculture employs half the workforce.
-When farming transforms, everything transforms.

 Strategic Framework